a-parris21/BTI225_Final/README.md

 ### Author: Arryell Parris

-Last Edited: **23/01/2023**
+Source Code Last Edited: **23/01/2023**

-This repository contains copies of all the source files which I created for the BTI225NAA Final Assessment.
+This repository contains copies of all the source files which I created for the BTI225 (Web Programming Principles) Section NAA Final Assessment.

 All of the code within this repository is my own work.
 Any media files, such as images, which I have not created are documented in a list which contains the filename used in this repository